10 Best Drinks That Help You Sleep

 Ashwagandha leaves contain sleep-inducing compounds like triethylene glycol.
 This active component induces non-rapid eye movement sleep, which is the stage of sleep associated with tissue and bone regeneration.

 You can make tea at home by boiling Ashwagandha roots in water or buy ashwagandha tea bags from food stores.
-To prepare the moon milk add ashwagandha to warm milk along with cinnamon, nutmeg, and cardamom.
-This is a powerful remedy for insomnia.

 8. Banana-Almond Smoothie